humanmade/altis-core/docs/README.md

 **`altis.modules.<slug>.loaded : Module $module`**

 Used to fire a module's registered loader callback.
-Recieves the `Module` object registered with the corresponding slug as an argument.
+Receives the `Module` object registered with the corresponding slug as an argument.